 Please contact Professor Lisa Martin, Director of Experiential Curriculum at firstname.lastname@example.org, if you have questions about the externship program at CUA LAW.

 More than 50 representatives from government agencies and other organizations set up information tables in the atrium for the Clinics and Externships Fair.
 The fair provides an informal opportunity for law students to learn about a wide range of governmental and non-profit organizations for placement in externships and summer jobs.
-To view article, click here.
+To view articles about past fairs, click here.

 The Columbus School of Law offers one of the best legal externship programs in the United States!
 Our externship faculty have hosted national conferences on externship teaching and have authored the only available textbook for use in law school externship seminars.
 The text is called Learning from Practice: A Professional Development Text for Legal Externs.
 The second edition of the book was published in the fall of 2007.